Arpita-314/OptiqAI/README.md

-# FOAML: Fourier Optics AutoML Framework
+# OptiqAI

 <<<<<<< HEAD
 A modular, production-ready framework for training and optimizing physics-informed neural networks in Fourier optics.
 =======
 ## Overview

-The Fourier Optics AutoML Framework is a comprehensive, automated system for analyzing and processing optical data using both Fourier optics principles and machine learning techniques.
+OptiqAI is a comprehensive, automated system for analyzing and processing optical data using both Fourier optics principles and machine learning techniques.
 This framework is designed to bridge the gap between traditional optical analysis and modern machine learning approaches, providing a powerful tool for researchers and engineers in the field of optics.
 It is still under development.
 >>>>>>> cf27216d6a4a7908b9ffba1a1ef99bca08681347

 ## Features